Posts Tagged ‘preparation’

 The Catholic Church stands for lifelong marriage.
 Sometimes, however, couples are not able to achieve this ideal.
 Marriages break apart because of a spouse’s infidelity, addiction, or mental illness.
 Sometimes, the couple thought they were mature enough to make a wise decision but were blinded by infatuation or youth.
 There are many reasons why marriages […]

 The Catholic Church has a long history of helping couples to prepare for marriage.
 It has learned a great deal that can benefit any couple, regardless of religion.
-Learn the steps for getting married Catholic
+Because the Catholic Church wants couples to form strong, lasting marriages, couples who wish to marry in the Catholic Church are asked to: Contact and meet with […]

 Having a successful marriage means more than FINDING the right person.
 It means BEING the right person.
 Sometimes, the FINDING part is easier.
 You can go to places where singles congregate.
 You can join clubs, pursue hobbies, or become active in religious or civic organizations.
 With any luck, you’ll meet the one you consider Mr. […]